 When Nights are lang and mirk

 The Carlins wife three sons came hame,

+If your hat is “of the birch” it means you have died.
+(I forget where i read this titbit but will update if i find the reference again).
 Bonfire night held on the 5th of November also has associations with Martinmas.
 Fires and lantern parades are still common on Martinmas, an echo of these older celebrations, across Germany.

 The 11th of November is the old date for Samhuinn before the calendars were changed.
 Martinmas is primarily a winter festival where the feasting on freshly slaughtered animals took place with its associated revelry (read debauchery).
 This day perhaps holds some of the original activities of an older less reimagined Samhuinn.
 Perhaps its evocative of a more Anglo-Saxon or Norse festival.
 Evidence for this might be gained in the Anglo-Saxon name for November, Blōtmonath,“the month of blood sacrifices”.